magenx/Magento-2-server-installation/README.md

 ## :hammer_and_wrench: DevOps idea:
-You have the opportunity to install a new Magento 2, and it is best to do this in a developer environment.
+You have the opportunity to install a new Magento 2, and it is best to do this in a staging environment.
 Push the code to your Github repository and from there develop and deploy to production and staging environment using Github Actions.
 This is the safest and most productive approach.
 There are few configuration files available for Github Actions [paid extra] deployments:
  - `/opt/deploy/deploy.py` - basic script to catch Github Actions deployment input and run zero-downtime deployment